Technologies, prostheses and even a robot: Russian company "Modesta" showcases its developments in the field of prosthetics

 The production of prostheses is fully carried out in Russia, in the city of Kurgan.
 However, some electronic components are still purchased abroad.

 You can replace some drives with Russian production.
-There are micro-drives, but their cost is much higher and there is no community.
+Micro-drives are available, but their cost is much higher and there is no community.
 If, for example, people buy Chinese drives, and there are many of them, they can talk about the disadvantages.
 Unfortunately, Russian production does not have this yet.
 We really want this to develop and we will be one of the first to start using Russian components when we understand that it is possible.

 The company's developments are already finding application, including among the youngest users, such as three-year-old Dima, who successfully uses the company's prosthesis.